cloudberry-contrib/cbcopy/README.md

   cbcopy [flags]

 Flags:
-      --analyze                      Analyze tables after copy
-      --append                       Append destination table if it exists --compression                  Transfer the compression data, instead of the plain data --copy-jobs int                The maximum number of tables that concurrently copies, valid values are between 1 and 64512 (default 4)
+      --append                       Append destination table if it exists --compression                  Transfer the compression data, instead of the plain data --copy-jobs int                The maximum number of tables that concurrently copies, valid values are between 1 and 512 (default 4)
       --data-only                    Only copy data, do not copy metadata --data-port-range string       The range of listening port number to choose for receiving data on dest cluster (default "1024-65535")
       --dbname strings               The database(s) to be copied, separated by commas --debug                        Print debug log messages
-      --dest-dbname strings          The database(s) in destination cluster to copy to, separated by commas --dest-host string             The host of destination cluster --dest-port int                The port of destination cluster (default 5432) --dest-schema strings          The schema(s) in destination database to copy to, separated by commas --dest-table strings           The renamed dest table(s) for include-table, separated by commas
+      --dest-dbname strings          The database(s) in destination cluster to copy to, separated by commas --dest-host string             The host of destination cluster (default "127.0.0.1") --dest-port int                The port of destination cluster (default 5432) --dest-schema strings          The schema(s) in destination database to copy to, separated by commas --dest-table strings           The renamed dest table(s) for include-table, separated by commas